-Peter is originally from Cincinnati, Ohio, where he recieved his B.S. in Chemical Engineering with Honors.
+Peter is originally from Cincinnati, Ohio, where he recieved his B.S. in Chemical Engineering cum laude from the University of Cincinnati.
 During undergraduate, he focused on quantification of mesoscale order in graphene oxide and related two-dimensional materials, on technique development for ultra-small-angle X-ray scattering, and on elucidation of structure formation mechanisms in self-assembled sucrose-based drug delivery systems.

-In his spare time, Peter serves as COO of Concordia Humana, a 501(c)(3) nonprofit dedicated to relief projects worldwide.
-He has traveled extensively to Ethiopia and is currently working on developing a water system for the Ganda Boya, a remote village of 5,000 people in the East Hararghe region of the country.
+To help bring novel technologies to bear in improving global living conditions, Peter serves as COO of Concordia Humana, a 501(c)(3) nonprofit dedicated to relief projects worldwide.
+He has traveled extensively in sub-Saharan Africa - highlights include developing a water system for Ganda Boya, a remote village of 5,000 people in rural Ethiopia, tackling responsible medical waste disposal in the urban environment of Douala, Cameroon, and work to develop an entreprenurial undergraduate course in Dar es Salaam, Tanzania.
 He also enjoys more recreational travel, photography, homebrewing, and hiking.